45khz/road_demon/README.md

 `wget https://git.io/vMQ49 -O road_demon && bash road_demon`

 ### To-do
-* Portforward
 * Router group settings

 ### done
-* update to screen as for background process
+* update to screen as for background process v0.2
+* Portforward v0.3

 ### want to run your own Router and dont have a VPS to run it
 I can recomend [Vultr] (http://www.vultr.com/?ref=7068412) stable, fast and good performance